Print Version [PDF]

 Full Text.
 1983 -. (online)

-Education Full Text is a database that indexes and abstracts articles from English-language periodicals and yearbooks published in the United States and elsewhere.
-Books relating to education published in 1983 or later are also indexed.
-Coverage begins with January 1994.
-Full-text coverage begins in January 1996.
+This databases indexes articles from English-language periodicals and yearbooks published in the United States and elsewhere.
+Books relating to education are also indexed.
+Coverage begins in 1983 with full-text coverage starting in 1996.
 Complemented by Education Index Retrospective (1929-1983).

 ERIC is a national education database sponsored by the U.S. Department of Education.
 Presently the largest education database in the world, ERIC contains over 1,000,000 citations covering research documents, journal articles, technical reports, program descriptions and evaluations, and curricular materials in the field of education.
 It also includes abstracts, citations and selective full-text.